xiaoran007/pypci/README.md

 # pypci
-pypci, a pciutils-like library for fetching system PCI/PCI-E information but written mostly in python.
+pypci, a pciutils-like library for fetching system PCI/PCI-E devices but written mostly in python.